-The City's Water Pollution Control Plant staff provides the day-to-day operation of the plant, six lift stations, and is responsible for the maintenance of the collection systems.
+The City's Water Resource Recovery Facility staff provides the day-to-day operation of the plant, six lift stations, and is responsible for the maintenance of the collection systems.
 Plant staff is also responsible for the maintenance of the storm sewer collection system.
 The wastewater plant is located at 3976 20th Street.

-The City of Grinnell Water Pollution Control Plant uses an aerobic digestion treatment system.
+The City of Grinnell Water Resource Recovery Facility uses an activated sludge and aerobic digestion treatment system.
 The treatment process uses four basic steps: Step 1 - Wastewater enters the headworks building where screenings and grit removal take place to remove any solid material.
-Step 2 - The water enters oxidation ditches where micro-organisms consume remaining organic material, the micro-organisms freely move around aided by paddles.
-Step 3 - The water is sent into a UV building for disinfection.
-Step 4 - The water goes through the final clarifier before discharge into Sweetwater Creek.
+Step 2 - The water enters oxidation ditches where micro-organisms consume remaining organic material, the micro-organisms freely move around aided by paddles (activated sludge system).
+Step 3 - The water is sent through clarifiers where solids settle.
+Step 4 - The water goes into the UV building for disinfection before discharge into Sweetwater Creek.